projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

                ret

-ASM-FN-04: Function shall only be entered by explicit call
+ASM-FN-04: Function shall be entered only by explicit call
 ==========================================================

-Falling through from prior instruction shall not be allowed.
+Falling through from a prior instruction shall not be allowed.

 Compliant example::